techlore/Plexus-app/CONTRIBUTING.md

 ## Contributing to the data
 This has been integrated in the app.
 Please **do not** open pull requests to add new apps as they won't be accepted.
-Refer to the [wiki](https://github.com/techlore/Plexus-app/wiki/Help#apps-submission-procedure) to see how to submit data for apps.
+<br>Refer to the [wiki](https://github.com/techlore/Plexus-app/wiki/Help#apps-submission-procedure) to see how to submit data for apps.